styluslabs/geodesk-tiles/README.md

 ## Details ##

-[server.cpp] uses [cpp-httplib](https://github.com/yhirose/cpp-httplib) with sqlite to save generated tiles to an mbtiles file.
+[server.cpp](server.cpp) uses [cpp-httplib](https://github.com/yhirose/cpp-httplib) to provide an HTTP server and sqlite to save generated tiles to an mbtiles file.

-Simple Cohen–Sutherland line clipping is used ([clipper.h]); more robust clipping for edge cases should be added in the future.
+Simple Cohen–Sutherland line clipping is used in [clipper.h](clipper.h); more robust clipping for edge cases should be added in the future.

 ## Performance ##